-If you need a different view of the data represented by a hosted feature layer—for example, you want to apply different editor settings, apply different styles or filters, define which features or fields are available, or share the data to different groups than the hosted feature layer—create a hosted feature layer view of that hosted feature layer.
+If you need a different view of the data represented by a hosted feature layer—for example, you want to apply different editor settings, styles or filters—create a hosted feature layer view of that hosted feature layer.
+Once you have a view, you can define which features or fields are available in the hosted feature layer view and share the view to groups whose members need access to that view of the data.

 When you create a feature layer view, a new hosted feature layer item is added to Content.
 This new layer is a view of the data in the hosted feature layer, which means updates made to the data appear in the hosted feature layer and all of its hosted feature layer views.
 However, since the view is a separate layer, you can change properties and settings on this item separately from the hosted feature layer from which it is created.
 For example, you can allow members of a specific group to edit the hosted feature layer but share a read-only feature layer view with the rest of your organization.